mikomatyk/vimrc/README.md

 ## Indentation tuning

-If you dislike the default indentation of `case` labels in Shell scripts, you can use the provided `make-indent` script:
+If you dislike Vim's default indentation of `case` labels in Shell scripts, you can use the provided `make-indent` script:

     make-indent

 This script will create a local copy of the Vim Shell indent file, modified so that `case` labels in Shell scripts are no longer indented.

-Reverting to the default behavior is as simple as deleting the local `./indent/sh.vim` file.
+Reverting to the original default behavior is as simple as deleting the local `./indent/sh.vim` file.

 ## Author